bmustiata/fast-live-reload/README.md

 All of the above parameters can be changed.

+You can open in a browser any HTML page via the `http://localhost:9000/`, edit it, and see the page reloading live.

+For all the resources that have the mimetype as text/html, the live reload client script will be automatically injected before the end of the body tag (the auto injection can be disabled via `-no-inject`).

 Live reloading is possible without having to add any client script _even for static resources_, by navigating to the /fast-live-reload/ URL, in this case it would be: